 - round-the-clock access to energy-dense foods or power

 - changing work shifts

-Disruption of the circadian rhythm adversely affects the body’s functions including our ability to breakdown food or sleep soundly.
-It influences and affects the regulation of up to 30% of genes expressed in tissues including the liver and the gut.
+Disruption of the circadian rhythm adversely affects the body’s functions, including our ability to break down food or sleep soundly.
+It influences and affects the regulation of up to 30% of genes expressed in tissues, including the liver and the gut.
 Incidentally, our digestion and sleep patterns can also dictate the shift of the circadian clock.
-Misalignment of the body’s natural rhythms based on the daily behavioural patterns of people is detrimental to cells, tissue, and whole-organism function.
+Misalignment of the body’s natural rhythms based on the daily behavioral patterns of people is detrimental to cells, tissue, and whole-organism function.